Draggie306/CheatSheets/A level/source/Computer Science.md

 > IF THIS, THEN do THAT.
 ELSE, go back to start.

 Program flow is controlled by evaluating a Boolean condition, which is one that evaluates either to True or False.
 If it is true, the following statements are executed.
-If not,
+If not, the (typically) indented code below will not run.

-endif
 #### Elseif

-endif
+An example of selection within pseudocode. this must be used in conjunction with many other selection statements, and the programming language will

 #### Switch/case

 Performs structural pattern matching rather than boolean evaluation.